 I'm a member of the Digital Literary Stylistics SIG as well as the Language of Correspondence Research Network (LoCNET).

 For more information about the projects I'm currently involved in please go to the 'Funding' page of this website.
-Details of my publications and presentations can be accessed by clicking on the - you guessed it! - 'Publications' and 'Presentations' tabs below.
-And for more information about corpus linguistics research taking place at Coventry University, you can visit the Corpus Linguistics at Coventry (CLaC) website: http://www.clac.coventry.domains.
+Details of my publications and presentations can be accessed by clicking on the relevant tabs above or below.
+Finally, for more information about corpus linguistics research taking place at Coventry University, you can visit the Corpus Linguistics at Coventry (CLaC) website: http://www.clac.coventry.domains.

 Coventry University, Priory Street, CV1 5FB